-Hello My Quilting Friends!
-Welcome to the last post for the Eternal Love Quilt Along!
-Today we’re free motion quilting another batch of beautiful designs in the goddess’s shirt, baby wrap, and the background.
+Today we’re free motion quilting three spiral designs to add beautiful texture to the goddess’s shirt, baby wrap, and the background.
 Learn how to free motion quilt Basic Spiral, Swirling Feathers, and Hot Hot Spiral in this quilting tutorial:

 Quick links to things mentioned in this video:

-Just in case you missed last week’s post, Click Here and learn how to free motion quilt the woman's hair and body.
+Just in case you missed the last post, Click Here to learn how to quilt the goddess's face and hair (without it looking weird!)

 Free Motion Quilting Three Fun Spirals